How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Spend time fully understanding the privileges required in your system for users and applications to be able to do their jobs.
 Minimize privileges to only those required, separate schema ownership from data, and make use of group roles to simplify privilege management for individual login roles.

-ACLs are managed on objects in Postgres through the use of the GRANT and REVOKE SQL commands.
-In most cases when an object is created, only the owner has any privileges to use or work with that object in any way, exceptions being that PUBLIC are granted EXECUTE permission on functions and procedures, CONNECT and TEMPORARY permission on databases, and USAGE permission on languages, data types, and domains.
+ACLs are managed on objects in Postgres using the GRANT and REVOKE SQL commands.
+In most cases, when an object is created, only the owner has any privileges to use or work with that object in any way, exceptions being that PUBLIC is granted EXECUTE permission on functions and procedures, CONNECT and TEMPORARY permission on databases, and USAGE permission on languages, data types, and domains.
 Any of these privileges can be revoked if required.

 Permission to modify or drop an object is always reserved for the owner of the object and superusers.
 The object ownership can be reassigned using the ALTER SQL command.

 Default privileges can be overridden using the ALTER DEFAULT PRIVILEGES command for some object types.
-This allows you to configure the system such that certain privileges are automatically granted to roles on new objects that are created.
-For example, Joe in the previous example could issue a command such as the one below to grant the Sales Team insert, select, and update privileges on any new tables (but not preexisting ones, which may need to be updated manually):
+This allows you to configure the system such that certain privileges are automatically granted to roles when new objects are created.
+For instance, Joe, in the previous example, could issue a command such as the one below to grant the Sales Team insert, select, and update privileges on any new tables (but not preexisting ones, which may need to be updated manually):

 ALTER DEFAULT PRIVILEGES